Renewable energy in South Dakota

 Renewable energy in South Dakota involves production of biofuels and generation of electricity from renewable sources of energy such as wind and hydropower.
 South Dakota is among the states with the highest percentage of electricity generation from renewable resources, typically over 70 percent.
-In 2011, South Dakota became the first U.S. state to have at least 20% of its electricity generation come from wind power.
+In 2011, South Dakota became the first U.S. state to have at least 20% of its electricity generation come from wind power, and by 2022, 84% of its generation was renewable (mostly wind power).

 Biofuel production

 Ethanol fuel

 Partially lying within the Corn Belt, South Dakota is a leading producer of ethanol fuel from corn.
 As of December, 2011, South Dakota had 15 ethanol plants with a combined production capacity of over 1 e9usgal annually.
 Sioux Falls is home to POET, one of the world's largest producers of ethanol.
 Ethanol plants in South Dakota used 291 e6bushels of corn in 2009.

 Biodiesel

 South Dakota grows soybeans and other oil seed crops and has one biodiesel plant.
 Midwest Biodiesel Producers, located in Alexandria, is not in operation as of 2011 because the economics are not currently profitable.